 left image: Bars and string-pieced columns, 1950's by Jessie T. Pettway, Cotton, 95 x 76 in.
 The William Arnett Collection of the Tinwood Alliance Photo source.

-For example, work pants worn down to thread bare knees and seat, would still have usable fabric under the pockets or from the back of the leg.
+For example, work pants worn down to threadbare knees and seats would still have usable fabric under the pockets or from the back of the leg.
 Left image: Annie Mae Young quilt, "Work-clothes quilt with center medallion of strips", denim, corduroy, synthetic blend (britches legs with pockets) 108 x 77 in.
 The William Arnett Collection of the Tinwood Alliance

 The quilt graphics are based on traditional quilt patterns, though the real delight of these quilts is that the women do not follow the quilt patterns perfectly.
 Quilter Flora More says she creates the pattern "my way, I don’t put it the way the pattern went."